TRMetaGroup/UAV-Event-Photorealism/README.md

 These results demonstrate that our method achieves state-of-the-art performance on gender swap tasks and competitive performance on eyeglasses manipulation tasks, showcasing its effectiveness across different image translation scenarios.

-## Citation
+## Usage & Citation

-If you find this work useful in your research, please consider citing our paper.‘’
+We will upload our code soon.
+If you find this work useful in your research, please consider citing our paper.